ronnienter/Skipify/README.md

 ## 🚀 How It Works

 - Open Spotify Web Player in Chrome.
-- Click the Skipify extension icon.
+- Click the SpotiChop extension icon.
 - Enter the number of seconds you want a track to play before skipping.
-- Play your music — Skipify auto-skips tracks once your timer is hit.
+- Play your music — SpotiChop auto-skips tracks once your timer is hit.

 ---